StrawChannel95/apocalyptic-wonderland.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 **Required: Modlist.txt**

-You must also include your modlist.txt from `Apocalyptic Wonderland\profiles\Apocalyptic Wonderland {VERSION NUMBER"`
+You must also include your modlist.txt from `Apocalyptic Wonderland\profiles\Apocalyptic Wonderland {VERSION NUMBER"}

 **Describe the bug**
 A clear and concise description of what the bug is.
 Failure to do this will result in the report being **closed and ignored.**